-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B Drugs, please go to the section, Medicare Part B prescription drugs.
-In-Network and Out-of-Network: \$0 copay for Medicare-covered kidney disease education services 20% coinsurance for Medicare-covered dialysis services Please see Durable Medical Equipment (DME) in the Benefits Chart for more information on home dialysis equipment and supplies.
-Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Services to treat kidney disease

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) - Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.

+\$0 copay for Medicarecovered kidney disease education services

+20% coinsurance for Medicare-covered dialysis services

+Please see Durable Medical Equipment (DME) in the Benefits Chart for more information on home dialysis equipment and supplies.

+Skilled nursing facility (SNF) care

+(For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)

 A prior hospital stay is not required.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically In-Network and Out-of- Network: Your Skilled Nursing Facility (SNF) cost sharing is based on a per admission or per stay benefit period.
-The benefit period begins on your first day period begins on your first day of admission as an inpatient and ends when you are discharged from the SNF.
+Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically • necessary) - Meals, including special diets - Skilled nursing services • - Physical therapy, occupational therapy, and speech • therapy
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy the time you leave the hospital